 We try to make sure everyone knows the things they can do to make sure they know how to keep their personal data safe on an Android phone.
-What you do with the information is up to you, exactly as it should be.
-Only you know how valuable you think your personal information is.
+What you do with the information is up to you, which is how it should be because only you know how valuable you think your personal information is.

 Sometimes broken is temporary and a new part or two is all that's needed.